abogoyavlensky/manifest-edn/README.md

 - Resources directory: `"resources"`
 - Public directory: `"public"`
 - Hashed resources directory: `"resources-hashed"` - this directory will be created automatically and supposed to be **ignored by git**
-- Manifest file: `"manifest.edn"` - this file will be created automatically
+- Manifest file: `"manifest.edn"` - this file will be created automatically at the root of target directory
 - Asset prefix: `"assets"`

 ## Development